stagedml/stagedml/run/bert_pretrain/out/Report.md

     models.
   - The exact moments of fine-tuning are shown as bold dots.
 Fine-tuning happens every 100000 steps.
-  - One step of smaller model takes more time than one step of bigger model.
-It should be a result of setting a bigger `batch_size` for smaller model.
+  - One step of the smaller model takes more time than one step of the bigger model.
+It should be a result of `batch_size` of smaller model is twice as big as `batch_size` of bigger model.
   - We see that 6-layer model reached the given accuracy faster than 3-layer model almost every time.